Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 **7. Understanding the _Islandora Simple Text Content Model_**

-* The IW module comes bundled with a content model, the ìIslandora Simple Text Content Modelî.
+* The IW module comes bundled with a content model, the ‚ÄúIslandora Simple Text Content Model‚Äù.
 It helps to be aware of how this content model accommodates the values submitted by a webform.
 Understanding the content model can help you configure the webform components properly.
 So spend some time examining the content model and the XML metadata form it is associated with.
 * The Content Model that is used by the IW module is part of the "Islandora Example Simple Text Solution Pack", which is installed when you install the main Islandora Webform module.
-* The code (in Islandora Webform Ingest) supporting this CM grabs a formís output and creates a Fedora object and plugs in those values in a programmatic way into a MODS datastream which gets crosswalked to DC according to rules you can configure in an XSLT file.
+* The code (in Islandora Webform Ingest) supporting this CM grabs a form‚Äôs output and creates a Fedora object and plugs in those values in a programmatic way into a MODS datastream which gets crosswalked to DC according to rules you can configure in an XSLT file.
-* The IW module ìderivatives.inc" creates a MODS datastream (based on the <mods: relatedItem> element from MODS: http://www.loc.gov/standards/mods/userguide/relateditem.html).
+* The IW module ‚Äúderivatives.inc" creates a MODS datastream (based on the <mods: relatedItem> element from MODS: http://www.loc.gov/standards/mods/userguide/relateditem.html).
-* The code includes the parent objectís PID as the property of an xlink attribute of the <mods:relatedItem> element.
+* The code includes the parent object‚Äôs PID as the property of an xlink attribute of the <mods:relatedItem> element.
 * The code puts the submitted text in the <mods:title> element.
 * For other fields you use one of the IW menus to configure how each field in your form gets mapped to MODS (see discussion above).
 * The MODS datastream in Fedora (Content: managed, MIME type: text/xml) might look something like this.